programmfabrik/easydb-documentation/en/technical/types/collection/collection.md

         {
             "type": "start",
             "data": {
-                "info": "This is a long description.",
+                "title": "Presentation title",
-                "title": "Presentation title"
+                "info": "This is a long description."
             }
         },
         {